networknt/microservices-framework-benchmark/dotnet-core/scenario3/README.md

-Chained calls in ASP.NET Core
+Aggregated concurrent calls in ASP.NET Core
 =======================

 This is a simple implementation of scenario 3 of the spec from https://networknt.github.io/microservices-framework-benchmark/specification/